jfields4733/Jordan/-2VoltageControlledBuffer/README.md

 *What happens when both switches are zero (false)?
 What could happen?*

-Nothing means not hooked up.
-Nothing means the tristate  buffer output wire is logically cut.
-Open.
-Infinite output impedance.
-Off.
-If sw=0 and sw1=1 there will not be a fight.
-Switch1 (sw1)  will win.
-Switch2 (sw2) has checked out of the game.

 *So what is the difference between 0 and off?*

 *What is the difference between 0 and 1?*